hibikir/engineering-blog/_posts/2015-06-15-implicits-typeclasses.md

      def toJson(implicit writer: JsonWriter[T]): JsValue = writer.write(any)
    }

- After the last few articles, we are prepared for this.
-The first implicit is an implicit conversion, that turns anything into a PimpedAny: So it gives any object an implementation of toJson.
+ After the last few articles, we are ready for this.
+The first line is a view that turns anything into a PimpedAny: It gives any object an implementation of toJson.
+We warned against this in the post about views, but here we have a good excuse: nothing uses the class we are converting to.
+Its whole purpose is to add a method that is unique to spray-json.

- The method itself takes only a parameter: It's an implicit parameter, a JsonWriter of T. So for any type we want to serialize, we need to define a JsonWriter[T], and put it in the magic hat.
-Spray Json includes JsonWriters for basic types in that DefaultJsonProtocol.
+ ToJson takes an implicit parameter, a JsonWriter of T. So for any type T we want to convert to Json, there must be a JsonWriter[T], and it must be in the magic hat at the time it's called.

+JsonWriter is a trait with a single method, a write method.

+trait JsonWriter[T] {
+  def write(obj: T): JsValue
+}

+Along with this JsonWriter, there's also a JsonReader for deserialization, and a JsonFormat, which extends both traits, and is the one we'd normally extend.
+Spray Json has built-in JsonFormats for many commonly used types in DefaultJsonProtocol.
+That's why the documentation instructs us to import DefaultJsonProtocol._.

  So, for a String:
  import spray.json._